sigsergv/pyrone/docs/index.rst

 ::

-    sudo apt-get install python2.6 python-virtualenv
+    sudo apt-get install python2.6 python2.6-dev python-virtualenv

 Now you have to choose directory where you'll install virtual environment for ``pyramid``, it should be somewhere in your home directory, don't install it in the system directories.
+Instead of ``python2.6`` could be used ``python2.7``.
+Package ``python*-dev`` is required to compile some modules to increase performance.

 Go to selected directory (create it if required) and issue the following command: